 1. (M/S) S. Schultz/B. Cook Motion to approve the purchase of a Fire Truck “Tanker” from Spencer Manufacturing, Inc, at a price not to exceed $438,432.
 Torch Lake Township will provide a deposit of $125,000 with the Final Balance due upon delivery.
 Delivery will be within 550 days of final change order approvals.
 Discussion ensued.
 B. Cook – yes, A. Martel – absent, J. Merchant – yes, S. Schultz – yes, K. Windiate – yes.
 Passed 4-0.

-2. (M/S) J. Merchant/K. Windiate Motion to increase the Fire Special Assessment Millage rate from 1.0 Mills to 1.75 Mills with the Millage allocated 57% applied to Fire Fund Operating Expenses and 43% Applied to Fire Funds Capital Outlay Expenses.
+2. (M/S) J. Merchant/K. Windiate Motion to increase the Fire Special Assessment Millage rate from 1.0 Mills to 1.75 Mills EFFECTIVE STARTING WITH THE 2023 TAX YEAR, with the Millage allocated 57% applied to Fire Fund Operating Expenses and 43% Applied to Fire Funds Capital Outlay Expenses.
 Change in Millage to support purchasing updated fire equipment for the Township’s Fire Department.
 B. Cook adds one comment that the structure of this motion has been reviewed and approved by auditor.
 S. Schultz corrected language of Motion which was approved by K. Windiate and B. Cook.
 Further discussion ensued.
 Roll Call Vote – K. Windiate – yes, S. Schultz – yes, A. Martel – absent, J. Merchant – yes, B. Cook - yes.
 Passed 4-0.

 3. (M/S) S. Schultz/J. Merchant Motion to move the ARPA Funds of $123,899.61, as reported in the Treasurer’s report for September 30, 2022, from the General Fund to the Fire Fund.
 Funds to be used for Down Payment on Fire Truck Tanker Purchase Balance of Purchase Price will be paid in cash from the Capital Outlay account upon delivery of the vehicle.
 Roll Call Vote: S. Schultz – yes, A. Martel – absent, J. Merchant – yes, B. Cook – yes, K. Windiate – yes.
 Passed 4-0.